-Fasken Oil & Ranch has utilized polylined tubing in 8 fields for production, injection, and disposal in areas where failures were costly in lost production and repair.
+Fasken Oil & Ranch has increased the utilization of polylined tubing to 25 fields for production, injection, and disposal in areas where failures were costly in lost production and repair.
 Cost savings has a significant value in lining over used and/or damaged internal plastic coatings.